 Tilikum was just 2 years old when he was taken from the ocean in 1983.
 Ever since then, he's been kept in cramped tanks, where he gets very little exercise and is forced to learn circus-style tricks for human entertainment.
 In the wild, orcas swim up to 100 miles a day in the open ocean.
 Former trainers say that withholding food and isolating animals who refuse to perform are two common training methods.

 Life at a SeaWorld amusement parks is miserable for all animals held captive there.
-Please take a moment to write to the Blackstone Group—the company that owns SeaWorld—and request that officials immediately make plans to release Tilikum and other sea animals to sanctuaries that can provide them with a more natural environment.
+Please take a moment to write to the CEO of SeaWorld and request that he immediately makes plans to release Tilikum and other sea animals to sanctuaries that can provide them with a more natural environment.

 Please Release SeaWorld's Animals to Sanctuaries